Steel City Striders Running Club Charter

 2.2 The Club is open to everyone.
 The Club respects the rights, dignity and worth of everyone.

-2.3 The Club expects all members to conduct themselves in a manner consistent with the Club’s ethos.
+2.3 The Club expects all members to conduct themselves in a manner consistent with the Club’s ethos and all relevant England Athletics Codes of Conduct.

 3. Membership

-3.1 Membership of the Club is open to all people aged 18 and over wishing to join the running and/or social activities of the Club and willing to pay the relevant subscription and abide by the Constitution of the Club.
+3.1 Membership of the Club is open to all people aged 18 and over wishing to join the running and/or social activities of the Club and willing to pay the relevant subscription and abide by the Constitution and Club Charter and relevant codes of conduct.

 3.2 Membership is open to persons who are amateurs as defined by the Associations to which the Club is affiliated and who are eligible to compete under the rules laid down by those bodies.